ska-sa/katgpucbf/README.md

 # Karoo Array Telescope GPU-Accelerated Correlator/Beamformer (katgpucbf)

-This repository implements both F-, X-, and B-engines for a GPU-based correlator, developed for the extended MeerKAT Radio Telescope by the South African Radio Astronomy Observatory (SARAO).
+This repository implements F-, X-, and B-engines for a GPU-based correlator, developed for the extended MeerKAT Radio Telescope by the South African Radio Astronomy Observatory (SARAO).